djimenezsanchez/NaroNet/README.md

 * Linux (Tested on Ubuntu 18.04)
 * NVIDIA GPU (Tested on Nvidia GeForce RTX 2080 Ti x 4 on GPU server, and Nvidia P100, K80 GPUs on Google Cloud)

 To install NaroNet we recommend creating a new [*anaconda*](https://www.anaconda.com/distribution/) environment with TensorFlow (either TensorFlow 1 or 2) and Pytorch (v.1.4.0 or newer).
-For GPU support, it is crucial to install the specific versions of CUDA that are compatible with the respective version of TensorFlow and Pytorch.
+For GPU support, install the versions of CUDA that are compatible with TensorFlow's and Pytorch's versions.

-Once inside the created environment, install pytorch-geometric where ${CUDA} and ${TORCH} should be replaced by the specific CUDA version (cpu, cu92, cu101, cu102, cu110, cu111, cu113) and PyTorch version (1.4.0, 1.5.0, 1.6.0, 1.7.0, 1.7.1, 1.8.0, 1.8.1, 1.9.0, 1.9.1, 1.10.0):
+Once inside the created environment, install pytorch-geometric where ${CUDA} and ${TORCH} should be replaced by the specific CUDA version (cpu, cu92, cu101, cu102, cu110, cu111, cu113) and PyTorch version (1.4.0, 1.5.0, 1.6.0, 1.7.0, 1.7.1, 1.8.0, 1.8.1, 1.9.0, 1.9.1, 1.10.0).
+Run the following commands in your console:
 ```sh
 pip install torch-scatter -f https://pytorch-geometric.com/whl/torch-${TORCH}+${CUDA}.html
 pip install torch-sparse -f https://pytorch-geometric.com/whl/torch-${TORCH}+${CUDA}.html